Does soap for swimmers remove chlorine?

 After some time, the chlorine really does a number on you.
 It dries out your hair and skin.
 Your hair turns brittle, and in some cases, may turn your hair a greenish tint.
 That’s what people commonly call “swimmer’s hair“, or “chlorine hair”.
 After being exposed to chlorine, your skin may become dry and itchy–especially for people who have sensitive skin.

 Have you noticed that no matter how hard you try to wash it off, the chlorine just seems to stick to you?

 Swimmer’s Soap is Different

 Normal soaps remove grease and dirt (not chlorine).
 If you think about it, after swimming for only a few minutes, you are very clean.
 Chlorine is an extremely effective sterilizer.
-Swimming around in it for a while, and I guarantee you’re about as clean as you can get.
-The one thing you need to get off is the pool water and the chlorine that has formed a tight bond with your hair and body.
+Swim around in it for a while, and I guarantee you’re about as clean as you can get.
+The one thing you need to get off after swimming is the pool water and the chlorine that has formed a tight bond with your hair and body.

 Soap for Swimmers is Made to Remove Chlorine

 Our soaps are also very mild and emollient which means they are soft and gentle.
-Soaps don’t moisturize like lotion, but our soaps are about as moisturizing as you can get as far as soaps go.
+Soaps don’t moisturize like lotion, but our soaps are about as moisturizing as you can get, as far as soaps go.